HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Conclusion

 \section{Conclusion}

-We present HieraMamba, a linear-time architecture for long video temporal grounding that preserves full temporal fidelity without sacrificing scalability.
-By introducing hierarchical Anchor-MambaPooling blocks and an anchor-conditioned and segment-pooled contrastive losses, our model learns compact, semantically rich representations across multiple temporal scales.
-Extensive experiments on Ego4D-NLQ, MAD, and TACoS show that HieraMamba consistently outperforms prior state-of-the-art methods while also offering efficiency and scalability.
+We introduced HieraMamba, a linear-time architecture for long-video temporal grounding that preserves temporal fidelity and remains scalable.
+With hierarchical Anchor-MambaPooling blocks and anchor-conditioned and segment-pooled contrastive losses, our model learns compact, semantically rich representations across temporal scales.
+Experiments on Ego4D-NLQ, MAD, and TACoS show that HieraMamba surpasses prior state-of-the-art methods in both accuracy and efficiency.

-Beyond temporal grounding, the AMP block offers a general framework for hierarchical, context-aware representation learning and could extend to other video understanding tasks that require reasoning over both long and short term context.
-Promising directions include developing adaptive anchor generation mechanisms that allocate temporal resolution dynamically based on video content, rather than the fixed stride used in this work, and integrating end-to-end video backbone training for unified representation learning.
+Beyond temporal grounding, the AMP block offers a general framework for hierarchical, context-aware representation learning and is extendable to other video understanding tasks requiring reasoning across temporal scales.
+Future directions include adaptive anchor generation that dynamically allocates temporal resolution based on content.